Residual current devices (RCD) or safety switches

 This list is given only as an indication and must not be taken as exhaustive:

-Appliances and equipment that are likely to be used in a wet or hazardous environment should also be considered for protection with an RCD.
+Appliances and equipment that are likely to be used in a wet or hazardous environment are also required to be protected by an RCD.
 The requirements for RCD's need to be assessed based on the likely risk.
 Such equipment includes kitchen appliances, such as toasters, kettles, jugs, fry pans, urns and the like.

 For equipment that is transferred from site to site, the owner should ensure protection by having a portable unit that is transferred with the equipment.